picchono/plevy/content/plevy.en.md

 searchFilter: about
 pict: "PLevy_front22.webp"
 tags: ['Pierre', 'Lévy', 'design', 'kansei', 'paris', 'transforming_practices']
-description: "Professor at the National Conservatory of Arts & Crafts, holder of the Chair of design Jean Prouvé, and member of the Dicen-IDF laboratory."
+description: "Professor at the National Conservatory of Arts & Crafts, holder of the Chair of design Jean Prouvé, and member of the Dicen-IDF laboratory"
 shortdescription: "Professor of Cnam, Chair of Design Jean Prouvé"
 frontphoto: "17j4DUOADwcZx_U0GJX8zfzqFtKdQAWmE"
 photogallery: